Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals: Abstract

 \section{Abstract}

 Quantum sensors have notably advanced high-sensitivity magnetic field detection.
 Here, we report quantum sensors constructed from polarized spin-triplet electrons in photoexcited organic chromophores, specifically focusing on pentacene-doped para-terphenyl (${\app}$0.1\%).
-We demonstrate essential quantum sensing properties at room temperature: electronic optical polarization and state-dependent fluorescence contrast, by leveraging differential pumping and relaxation rates between triplet and ground states.
-We measure high optically detected magnetic resonance (ODMR) contrast ${\app}16.8\%$ of the triplet states at room temperature, along with long coherence times under spin echo and CPMG sequences, $T_2{=}2.7\mu$s and $T_2^{\R{DD}}{=}18.4\mu$s respectively, limited only by the triplet lifetimes.
-The material offers several advantages for quantum sensing, including the ability to grow large ($\I{cm}$-scale) crystals at low cost, the absence of paramagnetic impurities, and the diamagnetism of electronic states used for sensing when not optically illuminated.
+We demonstrate essential quantum sensing properties at room temperature (RT): optically-generated electronic polarization and state-dependent fluorescence contrast, by leveraging differential pumping and relaxation rates between triplet and ground states.
+We measure high optically-detected magnetic resonance (ODMR) contrast ${\app}16.8\%$ of the triplet states at RT, along with long coherence times under spin echo and CPMG sequences, $T_2{=}2.7\mu$s and $T_2^{\R{DD}}{=}18.4\mu$s, respectively, limited only by the triplet lifetimes.
+The material offers several advantages for quantum sensing, including the ability to grow large ($\I{cm}$-scale) crystals at low cost, absence of paramagnetic impurities, and electronic diamagnetism when not optically illuminated.
 Utilizing pentacene as a representative of a broader class of spin triplet- polarizable organic molecules, this study highlights new potential for quantum sensing in chemical systems.